druskus20/spikes/README.md

 - [x] Manage input in different scenes
 - [x] Player that moves
 - [x] Walls
-  - [ ] Maybe separate the walls and their colliders
+  - [ ] Maybe change FacingTowards and use just rotation
+  - [x] ~~Maybe separate the walls and their colliders~~ Implement relative positioning for colliders
 - [x] Collisions
 - [ ] Add game mechanics (spikes)
 - [ ] Implement score and lose conditions